Top Hosts Reports

 This option expresses the value of the Metric in Megabits per second.
 This option is useful when the Original Value is an amount of traffic expressed in bits per second.
 With large data volumes an even larger magnitude than Kbps is required and in these cases expressing the value in Mbps is much more convenient and practical.

-This option expresses the value of the Metric in Gigabits per second.
-It is useful when the Source Value is an amount of traffic expressed in bits per second.
-With large data volumes a magnitude larger than Mbps is required, for these cases it is recommended to express the value in Gbps.
+This option expresses the Metric value in Gigabits per second.
+It is useful when the original value is an amount of traffic expressed in bits per second.
+Large data volumes require a value greater than Mbps.
+In these cases, it is recommended to express the value in Gbps.

 Bits per second to Terabits per second (bps to Tbps)

-This option expresses the value of the Metric in Terabits per second.
-It is useful when the Source Value is an amount of traffic expressed in bits per second.
-With large data volumes a magnitude larger than Gbps is required, for these cases it is recommended to express the value in Tbps.
+This option expresses the Metric value in Terabits per second.
+It is useful when the Original Value is an amount of traffic expressed in bits per second.
+Large data volumes require a magnitude greater than Gbps.
+In these cases, it is recommended to express the value in Tbps.

 This option expresses the value of the Metric in Gigabytes.
 This option is useful when the Original Value is a quantity of data (usually memory or disk) expressed in Megabytes.
 From certain volumes of data it is not practical to look at very large amounts in MB and it is more convenient for the user to use a larger magnitude such as GB.